About

 “We hope that when people read a book, and then visit Literary Traveler to learn about the author, and the places they lived and traveled – they become inspired to read and travel more, and maybe they even start writing themselves.
 They start exploring their literary imagination – they become part of what they have read and it is always with them.” – Francis McGovern, Co-Founder

-Amanda Festa is the managing editor at Literary Traveler.
-She has been with Literary Traveler since 2011.
-She graduated from UMass Boston in 2007 with a degree in English and Women’s Studies.
-After graduation, she spent two years working in radio advertising, before returning to UMass Boston, where she received an M.A. in English with a concentration in literature.
-Amanda is a lifelong Bostonian, but loves to travel and explore new places.
+Amanda Festa is a contributing editor at Literary Traveler since 2011.
+After graduation from UMass Boston in 2007 with a degree in English and Women’s Studies, she spent two years working in radio advertising, before returning to UMass Boston, where she received an M.A. in English with a concentration in literature.
 In her free time, she writes about pop culture and women on television at girlpocalypse.
-Her interests include reading, writing, DIY craft projects, women’s literature, trying new restaurants and laughing as much as possible.
+Follow her on Twitter @mandafesta.

 For press inquiries please contact: